aldonavarretefp/Sorting-Algorithms-Efficiency/README.md

 # Sorting-Algorithms-Efficiency
-In this project, I compare 7  of the Sorting algorithms that I learned at 2* Semester of the Faculty.
+In this project, I compare 7  of the Sorting algorithms that I learned at 2* Semester of College.

 ## Quicksort ⏰
 ###### Best case, Average case:   O(nlogn)